m-onz/wapt-course/01_process.md

 ## Exploitation proof

-keep it short and keep redundant information to a minimum.
+Keep it short and keep redundant information to a minimum.

-include snapshots and exploit payloads so that the attack can be reproduced.
+Include snapshots and exploit payloads so that the attack can be reproduced.

 Do not show your workings.. only show a small example POC to demonstrate the vulnerability is present.